ref-app/exchange-ndr-handler/README.md

 For each such item, the script performs a number of subtasks

-* It searches for the original item in the "Sent Items" folder and if it is found, it calls a configurable webhook with a payload that includes the original message UniqueId and the error code.
+* It searches for the original item in the "Sent Items" folder and if it is found, it calls a configurable webhook with a payload that includes the InternetMessageID of the original message and the error code.
 The payload is formatted as a Mailjet event.
 * For permanent errors (error codes 5.x.x), it adds the To address to a named distribution list so that your code that sends mail can do a lookup there and fail early instead of resending to the same incorrect email address and damaging your reputation
 * Finally, it moves the NDR message from Inbox to a folder named "NDR Processed" (configurable).